Skip to main content

 But scratch further beneath the surface, and you’ll uncover a nation bursting with adventure.
 Zoom through the air on an exhilarating ride on the world’s fastest zip wire in Snowdonia (Eryri).
 Or, discover the nation’s depths on a subterranean caving tour, and hit the waves on some of Britain’s most spectacular coastline.

-Did you know that Wales plays a leading role in some of your favourite TV shows?
+Did you know that Wales plays a leading role in some of your favourite films and TV shows?
 Maybe you’ll recognise it from Doctor Who, House of the Dragon or Sex Education.
 Now go behind the scenes to see the real stars of the show.
+Take a stroll along Pembrokeshire’s Freshwater West Beach, the backdrop to Harry Potter and the Deathly Hallows, or admire Bodnant Garden’s blooms, as seen in The Secret Garden.
+Ready to explore these A-list landscapes?

 Capital city